Kolomela mine reduces liner replacement downtime and improves safety using the concave carousel and removal trays system

 “Previously, the Kolomela mine used 288 lifts to remove and install each concave liner; a process that has been identified as potentially hazardous work for the liner replacement team.
 Our new concave carousel concept reduced the lifts to 16, substantially improving both uptime and safety.
-The carousel allowed an entire tier of new concave segments to be lifted in place at once” added Metso’s Vice President Mining, Africa and Middle East, Qasim Abrahams.
+The carousel allowed an entire tier of new concave segments to be lifted in place at once” added Qasim Abrahams, Metso’s Senior Vice President for Mining in Africa Market Area.

 Kolomela and Metso

 Metso’s relationship with Kolomela was established in 2010, when the global industrial company provided the mine with the installation and commissioning of its crushers and the supply of OEM spare and wear parts.
 Other Metso equipment on site include two Nordberg® MP800™ and one Nordberg® MP1000™ cone crushers.